dkostmii/smp-labs/README.md

 The goal of this course is to learn basic Python capabilities for CLI application creation.

+For the configuration details, proceed to [Configuration README](./config/README.md)

 ## Summary of labs

 | Lab   | Summary                                                          |